passmarked/browser/README.md

 ### Browser/Page Options

 Options that can be applied to pages being loaded which control how it looks/feels.
-Options can be supplied to both the browser and the `.load()` function, where `.load()` will default to the browser options and will override when passed anything in the `.load()` method itself.
+Options can be supplied to both the browser and the `.load()` function, where `.load()` will default to the browser options and will override when passed anything in the `.load()` the method itself.

 * **url** - URL to load
 * **timeout** - Number of ms before stopping and returning a "timeout" error - default no limit